Now Booking | May–October | You Pick the Time and Date

 And the best part?
 We’ll help you take care of all the details, from assisting with catering to helping you plan the perfect itinerary.
 So, all you have to do is sit back, relax, and enjoy the ride.

 Pioneer charters range from $2,000 to $3,750 for either a 2- or 3-hour sail, for up to 36 people.
 W.O.
-Decker charters are $1,100 for a 2-hour ride for up to 14 people.
+Decker charters, which be available later in the sailing season, are $1,100 for a 2-hour ride for up to 14 people.
+Charter a historic vessel and make memories that will last a lifetime.

 Get a Taste of Sailing on Pioneer